xweng1016/DOCKER_N8N_Cloudflair/README.md

      - Your n8n instance is accessible from the internet
      - The URL is public but randomly generated
      - Consider enabling n8n's encryption features for sensitive workflows

+3. **API keys**:
+   - The Google Gemini API key you generate is stored in n8n's encrypted credentials
+   - Avoid sharing your workflows with credential IDs included

 ---